We would like to offer our sincere thanks to all the Patrons of the TAC; we are indebted to you for your vital support.

 In the magazines, on the internet or on TV, you will see this top specialist all rounder catching fish.
 A professional photographer whose multi species exploits, in even the worst of conditions, regularly win accolades and awards.

-Former British Carp record holder, a genuine living legend whose caught more big carp than anyone else.
+Former British Carp record holder, a genuine living legend who has caught more big carp than anyone else.
 His tally of big specimens of other species is equally impressive.
 He’s had books published, made dvds, and is accredited with inventing the chod rig.

 Vice Chair of the English Carp Heritage Organisation, ECHO, owner of the Yateley Angling centre that is the mecca for carp anglers.
 Who has succeeded in not only reaching the countries politicians, but getting them to listen and change laws.